codahale/veil/design.md

 obviates the need for cofactoring in verification.

-When implemented with a prime order group and canonical encoding routines, The Schnorr signature scheme is [strongly unforgeable under chosen message attack (sUF-CMA) in the random oracle model][schnorr-cma] and [even with practical cryptographic hash functions][schnorr-hash].
+When implemented with a prime order group and canonical encoding routines, The Schnorr signature scheme is strongly unforgeable under chosen message attack (sUF-CMA) in the random oracle model [@pointcheval2000] and even with practical cryptographic hash functions [@neven2009].
 As a consequence, the signatures are non-malleable.

 ### Indistinguishability and Pseudorandomness

-Per [Fleischhacker et al.][ind-sig], this construction produces indistinguishable signatures (i.e., signatures which do not reveal anything about the signing key or signed message).
+Per Fleischhacker et al. [@fleischhacker2013], this construction produces indistinguishable signatures (i.e., signatures which do not reveal anything about the signing key or signed message).
 When encrypted with an unrelated key (i.e., via $\text{Encrypt}$), the construction is isomorphic to Fleischhacker et al.'s DRPC compiler for producing pseudorandom signatures, which are indistinguishable from random.

 ### Ephemeral Scalar Hedging For Signatures

-In deriving the ephemeral scalar from a cloned context, `veil.schnorr` uses [Aranha et al.'s "hedged signature" technique][hedge] to mitigate against both catastrophic randomness failures and differential fault attacks against purely deterministic signature schemes.
+In deriving the ephemeral scalar from a cloned context, `veil.schnorr` uses Aranha et al.'s "hedged signature" technique [@aranha2020] to mitigate against both catastrophic randomness failures and differential fault attacks against purely deterministic signature schemes.

 ## Single-recipient Headers {#veil.sres}

-`veil.sres` implements a single-recipient, insider secure, deniable signcryption scheme based on the Zheng signcryption tag-KEM in _Practical Signcryption_ (Zheng-SCTK).
+`veil.sres` implements a single-recipient, insider secure, deniable signcryption scheme based on the Zheng signcryption tag-KEM in _Practical Signcryption_ (Zheng-SCTK) [@bjorstad2010].

 ### Header Encryption